How to contribute to the megathread

 If you need to embed other types of files, there are ways to do this through html as well See: FSAE 2024 Rules

-Omnisearch
+Omnisearch (Recommended)

 This plugin adds search functionality to search the entire vault, similarly to how the website search function works.
 It also has additional functionality for creating/opening files.
 Use this link to install it